 Coping and support

-Dealing with the possibility of hearing loss and facial paralysis and deciding which treatment would be best for you can be quite stressful.
-Here are some suggestions you may find helpful:
+Dealing with the possibility of hearing loss and facial paralysis can be quite stressful.
+Deciding which treatment would be best for you also can be challenging.
+These suggestions may help:

-- Educate yourself about acoustic neuroma.
-The more you know, the better prepared you'll be to make good choices about treatment.
-Besides talking to your doctor and your audiologist, you may want to talk to a counselor or social worker.
-Or you may find it helpful to talk to other people who've had an acoustic neuroma and learn more about their experiences during and after treatment.
+- Educate yourself about acoustic neuromas.
+The more you know, the better prepared you can be to make good choices about treatment.
+Besides talking to your health care team and your audiologist, you may want to talk to a counselor or social worker.
+Or you may find it helpful to talk to other people who've had an acoustic neuroma.
+It may help to learn more about their experiences during and after treatment.

-Your doctor or a social worker may be able to put you in touch with a support group.
+Your health care team or a social worker may be able to put you in touch with a support group.
 Or you may find an in-person or online support group through the Acoustic Neuroma Association.

 Preparing for your appointment

-You're likely to start by seeing your family doctor or a general practitioner.
-Your doctor may then refer you to a doctor trained in ear, nose and throat conditions or a doctor trained in brain and nervous system surgery (neurosurgeon).
+You first may see a health care professional.
+This person may refer you to a doctor trained in ear, nose and throat conditions.
+Or you may be referred to a doctor trained in brain and nervous system surgery, known as a neurosurgeon.

 What you can do